Organizational Services Division

 Management Services Section

-The Management Services Section is responsible for various management support areas of the agency
+The Management Services Section is responsible for various management support areas of the agency.

-Emergency Communications Unit
+Communications

 EMERGENCY: 9-1-1 NON-EMERGENCY: 386-313-4911

-The Flagler County Sheriff’s Emergency Communications Unit is an accredited 9-1-1 center and serves as the county-wide Public Safety Answering Point (PSAP) for all Emergency 9-1-1 calls.
+The Flagler County Sheriff’s Communications Unit is an accredited 9-1-1 center and serves as the county-wide Public Safety Answering Point (PSAP) for all Emergency 9-1-1 calls.
 The Sheriff’s Communications Center answers all emergency and non-emergency phone calls and provides dispatch services for the Sheriff's Office, the cities of Bunnell and Flagler Beach Police Departments, Flagler County Fire/Rescue, City of Palm Coast Fire Department, Bunnell Volunteer Fire Department and the Flagler Beach Fire Department.

 Calls for medical assistance are immediately dispatched to Fire and Rescue and Law Enforcement personnel.
 In cases of a life-threatening emergency, a dispatcher will remain on the line with the caller and provide pre-arrival instructions to the caller until the arrival of emergency personnel.

 Along with their role as E-9-1-1 dispatchers, communication center personnel complete a variety of activities in support of law enforcement or fire/rescue operations including monitoring of state and national computer databases.
 The center uses a sophisticated Computer-Aided Dispatch and Records Management System to assist in documenting and dispatching calls for service.
-Agency also uses a modern 800mhtz radio system for direct communication with first responders.
+The agency also uses a modern 800mhtz radio system for direct communication with first responders.

-Records Unit
+Records

-Innovative Technology
+Information Technology

 The Management Services Section Commander is responsible for coordinating the Information Technology contract and services used by the Sheriff’s Office with the County.
-Innovative technology is responsible for all hardware and software used by the agency liaison with Flagler County, such as C.A.D., R.M.S., and body-worn cameras.
+Information technology is responsible for all hardware and software used by the agency liaison with Flagler County, such as C.A.D., R.M.S., and body-worn cameras.